Botox for Migraine Headaches Overview

 The injections take about 10 minutes to complete.
 They are completed with tiny needles and cause little pain or discomfort.

-His board-certified physician assistant Heather Bryant, MPAS, PA-C, and board-certified nurse practitioner Courtney Whitley, FNP-C, also perform this treatment in our office.
+Our board-certified physician assistants Heather Bryant, MPAS, PA-C, Amanda Piligian, PA-C, and board-certified nurse practitioner Courtney Whitley, FNP-C, all perform this treatment in our office.

 If you are interested in scheduling a consultation, please call (704) 842-3644 or fill out the online contact form on this website.